EhabAlmardoud/Quality-Match/README.md

 -The app find the nearest weather station (from a list of station already retrieved from [dwd](http://ftp-cdc.dwd.de/) API) using coordination of both.
 -The user click on nearest weather station and the app fetch the data for this station from the dwd API.

+Tools used in the task:
+Reactjs, Redux, Redux-thunk, Axios, lodash, jszip, plotly.js

+DevTools used:
+webpack, babel

 To download and use, simply run the following commands on your machine:

 ```bash